Wyoming Regional Seminar 2018: Psychodrama For Lawyers

 The Thunderhead Ranch offers an opportunity to step back, take a break from your busy life, and reconnect with the land and yourself.
 Located 20 miles east of Dubois, WY and 100 miles east of Jackson Hole and Yellowstone National Park, the Thunderhead Ranch is rimmed by Wyoming's Absaroka and Wind River mountains.
 With the East Fork River flowing through the ranch, the TLC campus includes dormitories, classrooms, a cookhouse, and additional meeting rooms in our refurbished barns and 17 other ranch buildings.

-TLC Faculty Leaders: Chris Trundy and Kim Benjamin
+TLC Faculty Leaders: Leigh Johnson & Chris Trundy

-Psychodramatists: Donna Dupuis, Kim Friedman, Louise Lipman, Mike Traynor
+Psychodramatists: Kirsten Friedman, Louise Lipman, John Rasberry, Mike Traynor

-Approved for 34 CLE credits, by the Wyoming State Bar.
+Approved for 34 general CLE credits, by the Wyoming State Bar.

 Several articles are required reading as a part of your course.
 Printed copies will not be provided to you.
 Download the TLC course materials from our website.

 Applicant must be a member of their State Bar in good standing or paralegal of qualified attorney (contact Nancy Shore for paralegal registration information).
 Must also be a plaintiff's lawyer, public defender, or a criminal defense lawyer, or a paralegal in a qualifying firm.
 TLC does not offer training to attorneys who are an employee of a corporation, insurance firm or of the federal government.